 - General: As appropriate, assists other departments and works as a member of interdepartmental teams to ensure the effective and efficient operations of CCF.
 At all times, demonstrates cooperative behavior with supervisors and coworkers.
 Other duties as assigned, dependent on organizational needs and employee skills.

 To perform this job successfully, an individual must be able to perform each essential job function assigned satisfactorily.
 The requirements listed are representative of the knowledge, skill, and/or ability required.
-Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
+Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions of this position.

-- Technology Skills: Internet competency and computer proficiency, including mastery of the Microsoft Office software suite and a familiarity with database software.
-Working knowledge of development software preferred, with a willingness and ability to learn appropriate programs.
-This position is supported by a shared assistant.
+- Technology Skills: Internet competency and strong computer proficiency, including mastery of the Microsoft Office software suite and a familiarity with database software, is required.
+Working knowledge of Blackbaud software preferred, with a willingness and ability to learn appropriate database, spreadsheet and other computer programs.

 - Project Management Skills: Strong organizational skills and attention to detail.
-Ability to plan and implement multiple projects simultaneously, prioritize work and adjust to multiple demands.
+Ability to prioritize work, anticipating the needs of a busy executive, and adjust to multiple demands with minimal supervision.

 - Team Work & General Skills: Ability to work well independently and as team member.
 Ability to take initiative, and follow tasks through to completion.
-Ability to be a strong team player, leveraging each team member's skill set.
+Ability to lead a team toward CCF's goals, leveraging each team member's skill set.
 Strong ability to maintain the integrity of confidential information.
 Professional appearance and demeanor.

 - Requires the ability to sit and work at a desk for several hours at a time.

 - Requires the ability to travel and attend meetings, presentations and events outside the office, which may require occasional use of a motor vehicle for transportation to other locations.
 Due to the nature of external appointments and/or responsibilities requiring travel to locations not easily accessible by public transportation, driving is an essential job responsibility for this position.